bep/alpine-testlab/content/leak2-magic/patch1/index.md

 ---
 title: x-data magics leak
 patch_from: "leak1/patched"
+weight: 20
 ---

 Note that this runs with a patch for #2126.

-* Open the Memory profiler in Chrome.
-* Click the red button, all the components below are removed.
-* Click the garbage icon in the profiler to force GC.
-* Click on the round button to create a new profile.
-* Filter by  Detached HTMLDivElement`

-You should now see 20 detached elements.
+{{% instructions %}}

+There, you will see detached elements matching the below.
 If you click on one, it points to `get $el` and similar.

 This story continues in [patch2](../patch2).